 The future success of our activity, campaigns and developing the South of Scotland into a leading first class destination relies on your business getting the absolute most from us as your DMMO for the South of Scotland.

 Below you will see events that are currently in the calendar with more coming soon.
-Please note all of our events will be virtual webinars and workshops due to the current circumstances, but hopefully will be face to face next year.
-Don't worry though, these are not the same old boring video calls that we are used to.
+Please note our events will be a combination of virtual webinars/workshops and where possible face to face due to the current circumstances.

 Sign up today.